Bank of England set to raise rates for first time since 2007

 Those economies are motoring ahead, however, and Britain’s planned departure from the EU in March 2019 makes its future harder to predict.

-Most economists polled by Reuters say a rate hike by the BoE now would be a mistake.

-They said it should wait for clearer evidence that higher wages will keep inflation above its 2 percent target once the effect of last year’s post-Brexit-vote fall in the pound fades.
+Most economists polled by Reuters said the BoE should wait for clearer evidence that higher wages will keep inflation above its 2 percent target once the effect of last year’s post-Brexit-vote fall in the pound fades.

 “It would probably be more sensible to wait,” said Seamus Mac Gorain, a former BoE economist who is now a fund manager at JP Morgan Asset Management, which controls $476 billion of fixed income assets such as government bonds.